andrasq/node-qstats/README.md

 ### metrics.reset( )

-Reset all metrics values to their initial unused state.
+Reset all metrics values to their initial undefined unreported state.

 ### metrics.delete( name, tags )

 Delete the metrics stored by the annotated name.
 The `name` must be an ascii string without whitespace, the optional `tags` can be a string with comma-separated name=value pairs or a name-value hash.

+    metrics.delete('foo', 'a=2');
+    // remove `foo`, do not report it

 ### metrics.report( )